Suzanne Ridgeway

 Suzanne Ridgeway (born Suzanne Parsons; January 27, 1918 – May 6, 1996) was an American film actress who appeared in approximately 115 films between 1933 and 1959.
 She was most often credited as Suzanne Ridgway.
 Other billings included Suzy Marquette and Susan Ridgway.

 Career

 Born as Suzanne Parsons, Ridgeway is familiar to modern viewers as the tall, lanky brunette in several Three Stooges short subjects such as Rumpus in the Harem, A Missed Fortune, and A Merry Mix Up.
 She was also in Outpost in Morocco (1949).

+Ridgeway was one of the Bonfire Starlets of 1942, a group of six young actresses chosen by 25 film directors as "the most physically attractive young women to come before their gaze during 1941".

 Death

 Ridgeway died on May 6, 1996, in Burbank, California.